Swai15/Site-Checker/README.md

 ```

-This will install HealthChecker in your Go bin directory.
+This will install sitechecker in your Go bin directory.